Types of Laptops Explained: 5 Categories and Their Differences

 The One Exception: Gaming Laptops

-Gaming laptops are the only category that truly stands on its own in the real world — it’s the one type of laptop you can walk into a tech store and find clearly separated in its own section.
+They are also the one type of laptop you can usually walk into a tech store and find clearly separated in its own section.

 - 3D rendering